TheMeaningfulEngineer/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 to inject it back into the build.
 The file can be captured from a live device or from yocto `tmp/deploy/` directory (which will depend a bit on your setup).

+At the end of the process you should have two mender artifacts:
+* one containing the config for both old and new server
+* one containing the config for the new server only

+### Debian

 Similarly for Debian family integrations, if you are already passing your own configuration file with a [rootfs overlay](../../04.System-updates-Debian-family/03.Customize-Mender/docs.md#configuration-file), modify your `mender.conf` to include `Servers` array.

 If instead you rely on the autogenerated `mender.conf`, capture it, modify it, and set it up in a [rootfs overlay](../../04.System-updates-Debian-family/03.Customize-Mender/docs.md#configuration-file).

 The fields that need modification are:
 * `ServerURL` shall be set to: `""` (empty string)